mondaycom/welcome-apps/apps/github-monday-code/README.md

 ### Extending the sample code

 The code is designed to be easy to understand and extend to any other API.
 We use JSDoc to document the main functions.
 There are `@todo` tags to explain some of the parts you need to adapt to your own API.

-Learn more in this video: [Exploring the Github sample app](https://www.youtube.com/watch?v=oxG6HVSQh5M)

 ## Install

-1. Make sure you have Node (v10+), npm , and [Node version manager](https://github.com/nvm-sh/nvm) installed
+1. Make sure you have Node (v18+), npm , and [Node version manager](https://github.com/nvm-sh/nvm) installed

 2. Use the correct node version: